ShafiArnob/backend-playground/mongoose-practice/README.md

 )

 // Update from multiple document
-// Removes "Shafi" and "Arnob" from "friends" field db.practice.updateOne(
+// Removes "Shafi" and "Arnob" from all "friends" field db.practice.updateMany(
     {},
     {
         $pullAll:{friends:["Shafi", "Arnob"]}